fairfriend92/alzheimer_mri_cnn/README.md

 # Alzheimer MRI CNN

-This project implements a 3D convolutional neural network (CNN) for Alzheimer’s disease classification from structural MRI scans (OASIS) and focuses on patient-level analysis, uncertainty estimation, and qualitative inspection of model failures.
+This project implements a 3D convolutional neural network (CNN) for Alzheimer’s disease classification from MRI scans (OASIS) and focuses on patient-level analysis, uncertainty estimation, and qualitative inspection of model failures.

 The project supports: